Cigarette advertising in Indonesia: Contents

 A Mild advertisements, known by one of their slogans Go Ahead since 2009, feature social criticisms and motivational quotes.
-Similarly, Djarum 76 advertisements also mostly feature social criticisms, but also include a character named Om Jin (played by Totos Rasiti).
+Similarly, Djarum 76 advertisements also mostly feature satire social criticisms, but also include a character named Om Jin (played by Totos Rasiti).
 Djarum Super and Gudang Garam International advertisements, however, mainly feature action and adventure scenes instead.
 Sampoerna Hijau (lit.
 "Green Sampoerna") advertisements feature friendship between the members of the Geng Hijau ("Green Gang").

 Some cigarette advertisements had been controversial.
 A 2015 advertisement of A Mild featured the text Mula-mula malu-malu lama-lama mau "shy at first, later wants (it)" and a still image of an almost-kissing couple, which caused inhabitants of the surrounding area to consider the advertisement as immoral.

+Smokeless tobacco and smoked tobacco products in Indonesia packaging warnings must cover 40% and contain picture and text warnings.
+It is not required though that the warning or message be placed where is may not be damaged or hidden when the pack is opened.

+Sponsorships

+Government Regulation No. 109 of 2012 defines that tobacco products are prohibited to sponsor sporting or entertainment events.
+However, it has been since violated as companies use alternate names when sponsoring such events while maintaining its brand image such as logo, slogan or color schemes.

-Local ban of outdoor advertisements
+Local ban of advertisements

+A small shop in Jakarta surrounded by Djarum Super MLD, A Mild, and Sampoerna Hijau advertisements.
+The city has banned such advertisements on large billboards since 2015, but did not effectively cover those in small shops.

 According to the Ministry of Internal Affairs, the Indonesian Health Act (UU No. 36/2009) advices local governments (mostly municipal-level governments) to establish a Local Regulation regarding "no-cigarette" areas.
 The definition of "no-cigarette" areas is extended not only to places where people are prohibited from smoking, but also to places where it is prohibited to sell or promote cigarette products.

-Currently, there have been a number of attempts to prohibit outdoor cigarette advertisements, including billboards, posters, and banners, by local (mostly second-level) governments.
-In September 2021, the provincial government of Jakarta banned such advertisements.
-The regulation is effective since 13 October 2017.
-Because of this ban, the organizations Kretek Preservation National Committee (KNPK), Kretek Community (Komtek), Tobacco League, including law practitioners and a group of retailers threatened to contest Anies Baswedan, the governor of Jakarta, in the local court.
+Currently, there have been a number of attempts to prohibit outdoor and/or indoor cigarette advertisements, including billboards, posters, and banners, by local (mostly second-level, city or regency) governments.
+In January 2015, the provincial government of Jakarta under Basuki Tjahaja Purnama had passed the Governor Regulation No. 1 of 2015, banning cigarette advertisements on all billboards and jumbotrons within the jurisdiction.
+The ban was also supplemented by Governor Regulation No. 148 of 2017 which passed on 13 October 2017.
+In 2021, it was repealled and replaced by Governor Regulation No. 100 of 2021, which now covers advertisements on modern convenience store chains like Indomaret and Alfamart, as well as movie theatres.
+Because of this ban, the organizations Kretek Preservation National Committee (KNPK), Kretek Community (Komtek), Tobacco League, including law practitioners and a group of retailers threatened to contest Anies Baswedan, then-incumbent governor of Jakarta, in the local court.

 Bogor city government also outlawed such advertising, effective since 27 May 2015.